U.S. News Rankings

-Bridgewater State University competes in NCAA Division III athletics in both men's and women's varsity sports with state-of-the-art athletic facilities.
-Bridgewater State University has over 170 clubs and organizations.
-There are three sororities, three fraternities and one co-educational fraternity offered at BSU.
-Bridgewater State's Student Government Association (SGA) is an organization of students which represent the Bridgewater State community.
+Bridgewater State University has over 90 clubs and organizations.
+There are three sororities, four fraternities and one co-educational fraternity offered at BSU.
+Bridgewater State University Student Government Association (SGA) is an organization of students which represent the Bridgewater State University community.
 Through SGA, the student body can express their academic and social wants and needs.

 |School type||public, coed college|

 When applying to Bridgewater State University, it's important to note the application deadline is rolling, and the early action deadline is November 15.
 The application fee at Bridgewater State University is $40.
 It is selective, with an acceptance rate of 73.3 percent and an early acceptance rate of 85.1 percent.